 Tribal Law Specialist

-Catherine Retana serves as TLPI's Tribal Law Specialist.
+Catherine Retana serves as TLPI's Tribal Law Specialist, working with Tribal Healing to Wellness Courts as well as other tribal justice and intergovernmental collaboration related projects.
+Before joining TLPI, she served as an Education Law Advocate with California Rural Legal Assistance where she helped protect students in Kern County from unlawful discrimination, suspensions, and expulsions.
 Her legal work experience includes serving as a student tribal code drafter in the UCLA Law Tribal Legal Development Clinic.
 Catherine was also awarded the 2016-2017 UC President's Public Service Fellowship at the Los Angeles Black Worker Center, where she worked to reduce employment discrimination and improve industries that employ Black workers through policy and legal advocacy.
-Most recently, she served as an Education Law Advocate with California Rural Legal Assistance where she helped protect students in Kern County from unlawful discrimination, suspensions, and expulsions.
 She is a graduate of UCLA School of Law's David J. Epstein Public Interest Law and Policy program, where she focused her courses on federal Indian law and completed research on the interplay of the National Labor Relations Board, federal employment law, and tribal governments.
 During law school, Catherine served as the Vice President of the Native American Law Students Association, Chief Managing Editor of the Indigenous Peoples’ Journal of Law, Culture & Resistance, Co-Chair of the UCLA El Centro Violence Against Women Act (VAWA) & U-Visa Clinic, and Staff Editor of the Chican@/Latin@ Law Review.
 Catherine received her bachelor’s degree from Humboldt State University with a minor in Native American Studies and her Senior Thesis focused on a comparative study of Domestic Tribal Government Systems and International Indigenous Governments.

 Tribal Research Specialist